huynguy-db/arcion-docs/content/docs/target-setup/Oracle.md

     ### Additional parameters
     * `max-metadata-connections`*[v21.05.04.6]*: When `--metadata` switch is not provided, the target is used as a metadata store.
 This config will determine the connection pool size for metadata storage.

 ## IV.
-Setup Applier Configuration
+Set up Applier Configuration

 Replicant supports creating/loading tables at the partition and subpartition levels.
 Follow the instructions below if you want to change the behavior.